 Today's tough economy is forcing many enterprise data storage administrators to re-evaluate their storage processes and identify more cost-effective approaches to data storage.
-Archiving data to value tiers of storage,
+Archiving data

 1. Are you doing a green field cloud storage implementation or migrating data to the storage cloud?